Travelling from Philadelphia to Rome: what you need to know

 Philadelphia International Airport (PHL)

-If you're looking for a direct flight from Philadelphia to Rome, you can leave from Philadelphia International Airport (PHL).
-Fly from PHL to Leonardo da Vinci-Fiumicino Airport (FCO) in one seamless trip.
+If you're searching for a direct flight from Philadelphia to Rome, you can depart from Philadelphia International Airport (PHL).
+Travel from PHL to Leonardo da Vinci-Fiumicino Airport (FCO) in one seamless trip.

-Keep an eye out for promotions with American Airlines.
-This airline offers direct Philadelphia to Rome plane tickets from PHL.
+American Airlines is a popular airline that offers direct Philadelphia to Rome plane tickets from PHL.

 Charles de Gaulle Airport (CDG)